Module leader - Professor Catherine Hewitt

 This module is the first introductory statistics course within the Department's statistical provision.

 Each session is composed of a lecture and for half of the sessions also includes a computer lab session where you have the opportunity to analyse real data using the statistical software SPSS.
 The computer lab sessions offer you an introduction to hands on experience in applying statistical techniques with the support of a team of tutors.

-The course aims to provide you with the basic understanding and skills in designing questionnaires and descriptive and inferential statistics inclusive of correlation and simple linear regression and evaluate their use in published health research papers.
+The course aims to provide you with the basic understanding and skills in designing questionnaires and descriptive and inferential statistics and evaluate their use in published health research papers.

 Follow the link for further details of Introduction to Health Statistics - HEA00091M

 You should normally be a graduate with a 2:1 degree or higher, or equivalent from an overseas university, and be able to demonstrate that you have the necessary knowledge of and interest in a relevant area of health sciences.
 Applicants are assessed on a case-by-case basis, and we follow the University’s Equal Opportunities policy.

 If you successfully complete this course you will be awarded 10 credit points by the University of York, at Level 7.

 Please visit www.york.ac.uk/healthsciences/gradschool/funding/.